 Common Name: Virginia Mountain Mint

-Pycnanthemum virginianum is a Perennial up to 1.00 metres tall.
+Pycnanthemum virginianum is a perennial plant that can grow up to 1.00 metres tall.

 It has edible and medicinal uses.

 Eastern N. America - Virginia to New England, north to North Dakota.

 Gravelly shores, meadows, dry to wet thickets etc[

 ] but prefers a rich loamy soil in full sun or partial shade with plenty of moisture in the growing season[